France–Qatar relations: Business and investment

 France passed a law in 2008 which accorded Qatari investors in Paris with certain tax exemptions.

 Qatar became France's seventh largest customer and sixth largest supplier in the Middle East in 2012.
 Exports from France focus mainly on the supply of capital goods, deliveries of Airbus aircraft, and trade.

 Qatar Investment Authority owned a 2% stake in French media company Vivendi in early 2012.
 It also owns a stake in Lagardère Group and construction company Vinci SA.

 In 2012, Qatar entered in a preliminary agreement with France to invest 50 million euros in small-scale businesses in France's suburbs.
 However, the agreement drew criticism by France's political parties, and as a result, it was renegotiated later that year under the terms that it would not fund businesses based on their geographic location.
 In June 2013, a new agreement was announced which saw the French financial organisation Caisse des dépôts et consignations become involved and the total value of investment raised to 300 million euros.

 In December 2017, both countries signed commercial contracts worth more than US$14 billion.

 On 11 February 2019, the two countries concluded a "strategic dialogue" to strengthen cooperation on matters relating to the economy, energy and security.

 In January 2020, Qatar signed a $470-million deal with France to build its first solar energy plant that could meet up to one-tenth of peak national power demand.
 Total S.A. holds a 49% of the foreign investors’ stake in the project.

+Security

+France, known for its expertise in internal security, plays a crucial role in the success of Milipol Qatar (from October 29 to 31, 2024), the leading international exhibition in the field of internal security of States.
+The France Pavilion, a joint initiative by CCI Seine-et-Marne and Business France, highlights the country's commitment to empowering its companies to contribute to Qatar's dynamic security market.
+French companies showcase their cutting-edge capabilities in fields such as cybersecurity, drone surveillance, and protecting critical infrastructure.
+The collaboration on internal security between both countries are the key aspect of their bilateral relations, reflecting a longstanding and mutually beneficial partnership.
+This collaboration was formalized in 2003 through close cooperation between the Qatari Internal Security Force and the French national gendarmerie.
+The partnership has since expanded to cover various areas, including counterterrorism, crisis response, and specialized training.